Fri 16th to Mon 19th July 2021

 John, Trinovante’s skipper started writing these articles after some Trinovante Crew asked for more information on the fundamentals of schooner handling.
-None of these articles are invented theory.
-John has simply written about specific situations that have arisen.
+These articles are not imagined theory.
+John has written about specific situations that have arisen.
 Having said we tack all the time so this is quite routine.

 Seafaring is an ongoing learning process and John cautions against set piece manoeuvers.
 You need a plan but it needs to be flexible because things don’t always go according to plan.